watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 You'll notice that in this case, the `conditions` we chose are prepended with an `@`.
 This refers to an **entity**, and they should look very familiar!
 The `city` node triggers when it recognizes a `@city` entity and the `city_bad` node triggers when it recognizes a `@city_bad` entity, both of which we created and populated earlier.

 The `parent` parameter specifies that both of these nodes can only be triggered after the `weather` dialog node.
-Remember, you can refresh your tooling screen to get a feel for the new structure of your dialog tree.
+Remember, you can refresh your Conversation tooling screen to get a feel for the new structure of your dialog tree.

 ### 4. Talking to our Smart Car Assistant